DronG / Shutterstock.com

 If you have ever been lucky enough to attend a wedding in Italy, you may have been surprised to find that Italian wedding soup is not actually served at weddings.
 Instead, this soup is an Americanized version of minestra maritata, which is made with vegetables and bits of leftover meat.
 The confusion is because of how it was translated; the wedding is between the meat and vegetables and not actual people.
 The soup was a staple meal combining a little bit of everything available and, depending on the household, it may have escarole, Swiss chard, carrots, onion, celery, potatoes, and whatever little bits of meat were available.

-When the soup crossed the Atlantic and made its way onto menus in Italian-American restaurants, it was made with meatballs and fewer veggies to accommodate American tastes.
+When the soup crossed the Atlantic and made its way onto menus in Italian American restaurants, it was made with meatballs and less veggies to accommodate American tastes.
 But the truly unique thing about this savory soup is that the recipe is fluid and adaptable to whatever veggies and meat are on hand.

 Italian Sub Sandwiches